Companies that use Jfrog

 All devops Jfrog

-Jfrog We detected 1,139 customers using Jfrog, 941 companies that churned or ended their trial, and 21 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (29%) and the most common company size is 51-200 employees (28%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Jfrog We detected 1,315 companies using Jfrog, 1,015 companies that churned, and 38 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (29%) and the most common company size is 51-200 employees (27%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login